mrquintas98/2FA/README.md

 Install Latest Version of NGINX on the VM(vm-nginx) as shown below and run below commands in the VM(vm-nginx):

-1. RUN Command : sudo apt update
+>1. sudo apt update
-2. RUN Command : sudo apt install nginx
+>2. sudo apt install nginx
-3. RUN Command : sudo systemctl status nginx
+>3. sudo systemctl status nginx
-4. sudo systemctl restart nginx
+>4. sudo systemctl restart nginx
-5. RUN Command : nginx -v
+>5. nginx -v

 **Install NodeJS in other 2 VMs(vm-nodejs1, vm-nodejs2).**

 **SSH in the other 2 VMs (vm-nodejs1, vm-nodejs2) and run below commands in the command line.**

-1. RUN Command : curl -sL https://deb.nodesource.com/setup\_12.x -o nodesource\_setup.sh.
+>1. curl -sL https://deb.nodesource.com/setup\_12.x -o nodesource\_setup.sh.
-1. RUN Command : sudo bash nodesource\_setup.sh
+>2. sudo bash nodesource\_setup.sh
-1. RUN Command : sudo apt install nodejs
+>3. sudo apt install nodejs
-1. RUN Command : node -v
+>4. node -v
-1. RUN Command : npm -v
+>5. npm -v

-1.Push your Code in a Github repo.
+Push your Code in a Github repo.

-2. Clone the nodejs sample code in both the VMs(vm-nodejs1, vm-nodejs2).
+Clone the nodejs sample code in both the VMs(vm-nodejs1, vm-nodejs2).

-3. Run the App in the VMs (vm-nodejs1, vm-nodejs2) with command: npm start.
+Run the App in the VMs (vm-nodejs1, vm-nodejs2) with command: npm start.

 If some error appear while node installation, probably there is some package left to install, just run the command suggested.